alpacahq/user-docs/content/get-started-with-alpaca/tutorial-videos.md

 ---
 title: Step by Step Tutorial Videos
 weight: 9
-description: A list of community-recorded tutorial video
+description: A list of community-recorded tutorial video.
 ---

 Here are some great tutorial videos created by Alpaca community.